 Having a multinational team means you’ll be working with people from all walks of life and religious backgrounds.
 That may mean that an employee will need a day off for a religious holiday that may not be on your calendar.

-Making sure your team gets work done is your top priority as a team leader, but when you’re leading a multinational workforce, you need to make sure you can get everything done while building a bit of flexibility into the schedule.
+Making sure your team gets work done is your top priority as a team leader.
+But when you’re leading a multinational workforce, you need to make sure you can also include flexibility into the schedule.

 Get to Know Your Employees

 Getting to know your employees in a workplace environment is always a good idea.